Air Canada Alliance

 Air Canada Alliance was a brand name under which Air Georgian operated short-haul flights on behalf of Air Canada.
 The Air Canada Alliance was used from 2002, until Air Canada Express was formed in 2011.
 Air Georgian operated a fleet of Beechcraft 1900Ds on behalf of Air Canada Alliance.
-Air Canada Alliance has operated 3 bases in Calgary, Toronto, and Halifax.
+Air Canada Alliance operated from three bases in Calgary, Toronto–Pearson, and Halifax.
 Air Canada Alliance was designed to allow passengers connecting through one of their three base airports to fly short connecting flights to nearby airports; for example from Toronto, Ontario to Syracuse, New York.